SWTOR-Slicers/WikiPedia/README.md

-## WARNING: our tools aren't yet compatible with files extracted from the recent SWTOR Game Update 7.2.1.
-Until they are, you can keep on using them on assets from older versions of the game (which can be extracted from the game files in a system drive backup, if available, or downloaded from **[here](https://drive.google.com/drive/folders/1ZkBNz1cK_IXBxBd4OIYL1jRImnnfHXKW?usp=sharing)**).
+## WARNING: our tools aren't yet fully compatible with files extracted from the recent SWTOR Game Update 7.2.1:

-## TORCommunity.com's Character Designer's armor gear search works again! (thank you, Hayward 🙂!)
+* **Slicers GUI is usable: it both extracts and locates game assets.**
+* **The .gr2 Importer Addon is half-way there: it imports objects and applies materials correctly, but the handling of skeletons and animations is yet to be solved.**

+**If you need these last specific features, you could keep on using the older versions of the tools on assets from a SWTOR previous to the Game Update, which you can download from [here](https://drive.google.com/drive/folders/1ZkBNz1cK_IXBxBd4OIYL1jRImnnfHXKW?usp=sharing)).**
+___

 ### If your main interest is recreating your Player Characters or your favorite NPCs in [Blender](https://blender.org/), the popular, free 3D app, or use it as an intermediate step to bring them to other apps, we can direct you straight to [this guide on how to do it in the most automated, hassle free way so far](https://github.com/SWTOR-Slicers/WikiPedia/wiki/locating-swtor-characters-assets-automatically).